Aswathi Thirunal Gowri Lakshmi Bayi: Literary works

-Aswathi Thirunal has written on subjects such as the temples of Travancore and Kerala architecture, as well as three collections of English poems, numerous articles in newspapers, and books on the culture and heritage of India — 13 books in total.
-Some of her important works are: The Dawn (1994), Kerala Temple Architecture: Some Notable Features (1997), Sree Padmanabha Swamy Temple (1998), Thulsi Garland (1998), The Mighty Indian Experience (2002), Budhadarśanaṃ: lēkhanaṅṅaḷ (2007), Glimpses of Kerala Culture (2011), Rudrakshamala (2014) and An Amateur's Attempt at Poetry (2018).
+Aswathi Thirunal has written on subjects such as the temples of Travancore and Kerala architecture, as well as three collections of English poems, numerous articles in newspapers, and books on the culture and heritage of India — 14 books in total.
+Some of her important works are: The Dawn (1994), Kerala Temple Architecture: Some Notable Features (1997), Sree Padmanabha Swamy Temple (1998), Thulsi Garland (1998), The Mighty Indian Experience (2002), Budhadarśanaṃ: lēkhanaṅṅaḷ (2007), Glimpses of Kerala Culture (2011), Rudrakshamala (2014),An Amateur's Attempt at Poetry (2018) and History Liberated - The Sree Chithra Saga.
 According to critics, her book Sree Padmanabha Swamy Temple published in 1998 is a comprehensive work on the ancient temple.
 The book is extremely popular and has run into several editions.
 It was translated into Malayalam by K. Shankaran Nambuthiri and K. Jayakumar.
-Her latest book is History Liberated - The Sree Chithra Saga.
+Her latest book The Patchwork Quilt was released by Dr Shashi Tharoor in 2026.
+It is a collection of her selected speeches and articles.